gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 = Lead Generation =

-* **Lightbox/Popup optin forms** – Overlays above your content to grab your visitors attention.
+* **Lightbox/Popup optin forms** – Overlays above your content to grab your visitor's attention.
 [See Demo](https://mailoptin.io/lightbox-popup/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)
 * **Before & After Post optin forms** – Optimal for converting your blog readers and website page viewers.
 [See Demo](https://mailoptin.io/before-after-post/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)
-* **Sidebar/Widget optin forms** – Arguably the most popular method of building email list.
+* **Sidebar/Widget optin forms** – The most popular method of building an email list.
 [See Demo](https://mailoptin.io/sidebar-widget/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)
-* **Calls to Action** – Display targeted messages to your website visitors with a call-to-action button included urging them to perform an action.
+* **Calls to Action** – Display targeted messages to your website visitors with a call-to-action button included urging them to act.
 * **Spam Protection** – MailOptin utilizes smart Honeypot method to stop spam contact form submissions.
 Additionally, there is reCAPTCHA protection available in the [premium version](https://mailoptin.io/pricing?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
-* **After Conversion Actions** – such as immediately close opt-in form after converstion, close form and reload page or redirect to a custom URL.
+* **After Conversion Actions** – such as immediately close opt-in form after conversion, close form and reload the page or redirect to a custom URL.
 Additionally, [premium version](https://mailoptin.io/pricing?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) allows you to trigger a JavaScript code as well as pass lead data to redirect URL.
-* **Page-level Targeting** – lets you to display optin or email signup forms in specific posts and pages of your WordPress site.
+* **Page-level Targeting** – lets you display optin or email signup form in specific posts and pages of your WordPress site.

 = Email Newsletters =

 * **New Post Notification:** It allows you to create automated email newsletters of new blog posts (can be restricted to specific post categories and tags) to all registered users or users of specific roles immediately after they are published.
-This make the process of keeping in touch with your subscribers or users very easy.
+This makes the process of keeping in touch with your subscribers or users very easy.
 * **Email Digest:** It allows you to create automated daily, weekly and monthly email newsletters of published posts.
 * **Broadcasts:** It allows you to send one-off emails to your registered users.
 Pro version can send to your list subscribers on Mailchimp, AWeber etc.
 * **Scheduling:** It allows you to set when the newsletter will be sent.
-Could be immediately after a post is publish or few minutes, hours and days after publication.
+Could be immediately after a post is published or a few minutes, hours and days after publication.
 * **Beautiful and Responsive Email template** ready to send out newsletters.

+= Integrates with All Email Marketing Platforms =

+MailOptin works with all popular email marketing software and CRM including Mailchimp, AWeber, Constant Contact, Campaign Monitor, Sendy, Mailerlite, MailPoet, ConvertKit, ActiveCampaign, Infusionsoft by Keap, Drip, Sendinblue, EmailOctopus, HubSpot, Jilt, Ontraport CRM, Mailjet, Klaviyo, Sendlane, Mailster, Moosend, Gist, VerticalResponse, Zoho CRM, Zoho Campaigns, Emma, SendFox, SendGrid Email Marketing, GoDaddy Email Marketing, GetResponse, weMail and FluentCRM.

 = User Registration Forms =

 MailOptin integrates with WordPress user system so you can [create custom user registration forms](https://mailoptin.io/article/create-wordpress-user-registration-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) that can be embedded, a popup, slide-in, notification bar etc.

-= Integrates with All Email Marketing Platforms =

-MailOptin works with all popular email marketing software and CRM including Mailchimp, AWeber, Constant Contact, Campaign Monitor, Sendy, Mailerlite, MailPoet, ConvertKit, ActiveCampaign, Infusionsoft by Keap, Drip, Sendinblue, EmailOctopus, HubSpot, Jilt, Ontraport CRM, Mailjet, Klaviyo, Sendlane, Mailster, Moosend, Gist, VerticalResponse, Zoho CRM, Zoho Campaigns, Emma, SendFox, SendGrid Email Marketing, GoDaddy Email Marketing, GetResponse, weMail and FluentCRM.

 = Integration with Form Plugins =